futureeinstein/Technology-For-Impaired-People/README.md

 <h3>Module 2: Gesture to text</h3>

 In this module we use SVM model to get the recognized gesture and convert it into text.
-Here the dataset is created and converted to <a href="doc:trained.xml" target="_blank">vectors</a> which makes it more reliable and helpful to communicate easily.
+Here the dataset is created and converted to <a href="https://raw.githubusercontent.com/futureeinstein/Technology-For-Impaired-People/master/app/src/main/res/raw/trained.xml" target="_blank">vectors</a> which makes it more reliable and helpful to communicate easily.